ardakrgz/508final/README.md

 * Ölmez et al., 2023. *Sis2 regulates yeast replicative lifespan in a dose-dependent manner*.
 [Nature Communications](https://doi.org/10.1038/s41467-023-43233-y)
 * Krisko & Kennedy, 2021. *Yeast as a model organism for aging research.* Handbook of the Biology of Aging.

----

-> This is an independent replication for educational purposes only.
-All credit for the dataset and original study goes to the authors of Ölmez et al. (2023).